9 Ways Your Website Is Killing Your Business

 Search engine optimization, or SEO, improves your website's position in search engines.
 You need SEO to rank in search results; you want to rank on the first page in one of the top three spots.

-Most of the other problems in this list will hurt your SEO.
+Most of the other issues on this list will negatively impact your SEO.
 Some other things to watch out for include:

 SEO can be a full-time job.
 It's a lot of work, but ignoring it isn't an option.
-You can funnel traffic to your website with paid ads, but your traffic will dry up if you stop.
-SEO is how you get organic traffic without burning through money.
+You can funnel traffic to your website with paid ads, but your traffic will dry up if you stop running them.
+SEO is how you generate organic traffic without burning through money.

-I do all the on-page SEO I can for every website I touch.
+I optimize every website I work on for on-page SEO.
 Every developer should do on-page SEO by default.
 I'd consider that a red flag if they charge extra for it.
-As for keyword research and other SEO tasks, I use Semrush, but Ahrefs is another good option.
+For keyword research and other SEO tasks, I use Semrush, but Ahrefs is another popular option.

 Bad structure

-People can't buy from you if they can't find what they want.
-Shallow navigation, orphaned pages, and illogical links make your content hard to find.
+People can't buy from you if they can't find what they're looking for.
+Your content can be hard to find if it has:

 Your navigation labels should be clear, intuitive, and match your customers' mental models.
-Users should be able to navigate to every page on your website without knowing its exact URL.
-Your link paths should follow a pattern and identify what the page is about.
+Users should be able to navigate to every page on your website without needing to know its exact URL.
+Your link paths should follow a consistent pattern and identify the page's content.

-Give some thought to your website's organization.
-If you can, ask your customers where they would think to go to find x—their responses may surprise you.
+Give some thought to the organization of your website.
+If possible, ask your customers where they would look to find x---their responses may surprise you.

 Shallow navigation isn't a concern for a basic 5-page website.
-But, if I'm working on a website with 15, 20, or more pages, I'm mindful about creating hierarchy and content pillars.
-I also always follow best practices for URLs and add breadcrumb trails to all page headers.
+When I work on a website with 15, 20, or more pages, I'm mindful of creating a clear organization and related content.
+I also always follow best practices for URLs and add breadcrumb trails (the path from the homepage to the current page) to all page headers.

 Outdated or amateurish design

-The aesthetic-usability effect asserts that people are more forgiving of attractive designs.
-That doesn't mean you should focus on form over function—you need both.
+The aesthetic-usability effect posits that people are more forgiving of visually appealing designs.
+That doesn't mean you should focus on form over function---you need both.
 But it does stress the importance of good design.

 People are more willing to ignore minor inconveniences if they like the design.
 If they think it's ugly, every minor annoyance will bother them, and they'll think it's garbage.
 They'll think this even if the ugly version works better than the pretty one!

-Don't lose customers to your competition because their website looks nicer than yours.
+Don't lose customers to your competition because their website looks better than yours.

 I'm mindful of design principles and best practices.
-Using Neva Masquerade as an example, I designed it with:
+For each project, I use a:

 Every aspect of a design should be a conscious and intentional choice.
-That's why I like to get to know my clients, it lets me make good choices that suit them and not my personal tastes.
+That's why I like to get to know my clients; it allows me to make informed choices that suit them, rather than my tastes.

 Images convey information faster than words.
-Bad photos will send the wrong message.
+Poor-quality photos can send the wrong message.

 When selecting images, consider how you'll use them.
 Favor information-carrying images over decorative ones.
 Your pictures should be more than eye candy; they should add value.